 *ENROL NOW for the Internet Business Master Class (IBMC)!
 Book a slot NOW to learn how to earn 5 to 6 digits through the Internet Business Master Class (IBMC)!
-Enrollment is until June 30, FRIDAY only and we won’t have an extension this time.
-The class will start on Sunday, July 2.
+Enrollment is until October 17, TUESDAY.
 CLICK HERE to enrol!

 Several months back I asked a group of aspiring financial planners to estimate how much a client will need for his retirement given certain assumptions.
 The answers I got ranged from P6 Million to more than P30 Million when the correct amount is only about P16M.
 The wide variation in calculated amounts stemmed from the inaccurate application of the formulas.

 If these guys can get it wrong the first the time around, imagine how much more difficult it will be for the average Filipino to have a fairly accurate estimate of how much is needed to retire comfortably.
 There are a number of quick methods or simple rules for estimating required funds, like targeting an amount that will replace 50% to 75% of your pre-retirement income.
 Unfortunately, these quick methods and rules have significant weaknesses which results in estimates that are not quite accurate.
 That’s why I don’t use them.
 Instead, I made my own retirement fund calculator.